 Choosing a standard can seem daunting, but if you have an idea of the capabilities you require, you can start to make some informed decisions.
 For instance, you might want an open standard, with topic-based authoring and strong reuse capabilities.
 That significantly narrows your options.

 There are many content management systems out there.
-If you are feeling a little overwhelmed, then perhaps the best place to start is to evaluate content management systems.
-Start by reading our article on content management systems.
+If you are feeling a little overwhelmed, then perhaps the best place to start is to learn more about content management systems.
 Then, you can go through the entire process of evaluating a content management system from start to finish.

 3. Talk to a Solutions Expert

 If you’re feeling a little overwhelmed, don’t worry.
 You’re not the first one on this journey, and there are many amazing professionals ready to assist you in your journey.
-If you want to talk to someone, reach out and request a demo.
+Our team has years of experience guiding organizations through the structured content migration process and is here to help.
+Request a consultation with our dedicated DITA experts to discuss your content challenges, needs, and requirements.

 Get Started Today

 Reaping the benefits of structured content is effortless with the right content management system.
 Heretto is an all-in-one solution that lets you author, manage, and publish your content.
 Ready to get started?
-Heretto Deploy API makes creating consistent, positive user experiences simple.
-Start today by booking a demo, or visit Heretto’s deploy portal to learn more!
+Start today by requesting a demo, or check out our one-pager to learn more!

 Learn More About Structured Content